Frederick Carl Frieseke Biography | Oil Painting Reproductions

 In 1905, he married and Frieseke and his wife spent every summer from 1906 to 1919 in Giverny.
 He kept a Paris apartment and studio throughout his life, and the Friesekes spent the winters in Paris.
 Their Giverny house, was next door to Claude Monet's.
-Despite the proximity, Frederick Carl Frieseke did not become close friends with Monet, nor was Monet an artistic influence.
+Despite the proximity, Frederick Carl Frieseke did not become close friends with Oscar Claude Monet, nor was Monet an artistic influence.

 Frederick Carl Frieseke's artistic influence was greatly felt among the Americans in Giverny, most of whom shared his Midwestern background and had also begun their art studies in Chicago.
-Frieseke preferred the attitudes in France over those which he experienced in the United States.
+Frieseke preferred the attitudes in France over those he experienced in the United States.
 He found the American attitudes to be frustrating, but a source of amusement.

 Art Movement: Impressionism.